-MATH 103 with grade C or better or placement at MATH 135, or
+MATH 103 with grade C or better or placement at MATH 135, or consent.

-MATH 140: Pre-Calculus: Trigonometry and Analytic Geometry
+MATH 140X : Accelerated Pre-Calculus: Elementary functions, Trigonometry and Analytic Geometry

 Studies the trigonometric functions, analytic geometry, polar coordinates, vectors, and related topics.
 This course is the second part of the precalculus sequence.
 To progress to more advanced mathematics courses, students should have grade C or better in prerequisite courses.
 The prerequisite course is most beneficial when completed during the prior 12 months.
 Math placement testing or alternate placement measures are required of all students who are taking mathematics at UH Maui College.
 (For more info, see English and Math Placement section, or the Math Routes for Specific Majors chart.)